The Confining Transition in the Bosonic BMN Matrix Model: Conclusions

+Note here that, although physical states are realised in simulations, measurement of an observable does not necessarily reproduce the real probability distribution at finite $N$.
+For example, the probability distribution of the energy observable in \eqref{obs} or any other simple observables of energy does not give the quantum mechanical distribution of energy.
+As noted in section \ref{Section:Model}, one can see from the specific heat expression in (\ref{obs}) that they can be quite different.

-Our study suggests that the transition is a relatively standard weakly first-order one.
-As expected in such a transition, at finite but large enough $N$, we observe a mixture of the two phases in the transition region.
+Our study suggests that the confining/deconfining transition is a relatively standard weakly first-order one.
+As expected in such a transition, at finite but large enough $N$, we observe that the peak of the specific heat grows as $N^2$ (the number of degrees of freedom) shown in Figure \ref{Fig:pols} and that the two-level features are clearly visible\footnote{ We also observed that the two-level feature of the transition becomes clearly visible only above $N \approx 30$, though the growth in the peak of the specific heat in Figure \ref{Fig:pols} is apparent for smaller $N$. } in Figure \ref{Fig:poltraj}.
+That the transition is first-order is also in accord with the findings from the bosonic BFSS model \cite{Azuma:2014cfa,Bergner:2019rca}.

+The behaviour of the specific heat in the standard first-order transition is well understood in statistical physics.
+The renormalization-group approach \cite{Fisher:1982xt} and other work \cite{Landau:1984,Challa:1986sk} predict that the transition is smeared over a region whose width goes to zero as the inverse of the number of degrees of freedom and the specific heat has a peak with maximum which grows in proportion to the number of degrees of freedom.
+This peak for the finite system replaces the discontinuity of the specific heat in the thermodynamic limit.
+The effect is easily modeled by a partition function built from two extensive Gaussian distributions \cite{Glaser:2017sbe} --- one around each peak.

+As discussed above, the two-level features are interpreted as a mixture of the two phases in the transition region.
 The growth of the Polyakov loop, between the two transitions, is related to the relative amount of time the simulation spends in the upper and lower levels seen in Figure \ref{Fig:poltraj}.
 The parameter $p$ in (\ref{mixeddensity}) is then measured by the fraction of Monte Carlo time the system spends in the level $|P|\sim 0.5$ and is closely related to our observable ${\mathbb P}$.
 In the transition region ${\mathbb P}$ is surprisingly linear as seen in Figure \ref{Fig:Q}.
 That the slope increases with increasing $N$ is inferred from the convergence of the two pseudo-critical temperatures shown in Figure \ref{Fig:extrap}.
 The linear behaviour of ${\mathbb P}$ in the transition region is probably due to the exceptionally small temperature range over which the finite-$N$ transition occurs.